TanishAdke/Yin-and-Yang/README.md

 Framework used for animation: framer-motion
 The skillset used for this project is completely random, im not smart enough to know all of that with such proficiency lmfao anyhow, pretty cool project.

+PS: this project is being consistently updated to cater more towards my current skillset.